rolohaun/Rook/README.md

 - I print with 3 walls and 15 percent infill, if you want stronger go 4 walls 20 percent infill should be plenty
 - I use PLA-PRO for the prototype and it worked well, ABS and ASA would be great too
 - My Discord server has alot of mods for the Rook check it out
-- This printer uses some heatset inserts in key places
 - This printer uses all F695 bearings now no more 20t idlers
 - There are slots in the motor mounts to tension the belts